Dr. med. Daniel Bányai

 -

-Age for laser eye treatment: Recommendation from Dr. med.
+Laser eye treatment Age: Recommendation by Dr. med.
 Bányai

-In general, you are eligible for laser eye surgery from the age of 18, provided your eyes are healthy.
-However, in most cases this age limit can be raised.
-The minimum age may vary by country.
+As a rule, you are suitable for laser eye surgery from the age of 18 if your eyes are as healthy as possible.
+However, in most cases, the limit can also be moved upwards.
+Minimum age may vary by country.
 Find out more!

 -

-In this article, we provide detailed information about eye herpes, its causes, and how you can best manage and treat it.
+In this article, we will inform you in detail about eye herpes, its causes and how you can best combat it.

 -

-Farsightedness correction – all methods and tips from an ophthalmologist
+Farsightedness correction – all methods and tips from the ophthalmologist

-Farsightedness is a problem that affects an increasing number of people.
-The causes are varied and often hereditary.
-If you have farsightedness, there are several methods to correct your vision.
-In this article, you’ll learn everything you need to know about correcting farsightedness.
+Farsightedness is a problem that affects more and more people.
+The causes for this are different and often hereditary.
+If you suffer from farsightedness, there are several methods to correct your visual impairment.
+In this article, you will learn everything you need to know to correct your farsightedness.

 -

-How dangerous is it to have laser eye surgery?
+How dangerous is it to have your eyes lasered?

-Most people worry when they think about having laser eye surgery.
-They ask themselves questions such as, “Is it dangerous?
+Most people worry when they think about getting their eyes lasered.
+You ask yourself questions like, “Is it dangerous?
 What are the risks of laser eye surgery?
-What happens if something goes wrong?”
-These questions are valid, and it’s important to have them answered before making a decision.
-We’ll answer these questions and more…
+What happens if something goes wrong?“ These questions are valid, and it’s important to get them answered before making a decision.
+We will answer these questions and more…

 -

-Contact lenses offer a secure fit, do not restrict the field of vision, do not fog up, and are not obscured by water droplets.
+Contact lenses offer excellent support, they do not restrict the field of vision, they do not fog up and no water drops block the view.
 Are they the optimal solution for athletes?
-We’ll clear that up!
+We’re clearing things up!

 -